pat-earl/faculty-page/src/blog/20160406-dropbox-git.md

 ### Setting up the repositories

-To set up a local copy do:
+If you have a remote git repository located at `git@yourserver.com:foo`, then to set up a local copy, first clone your repository into `~/foo`.
+Type:

     $ git clone git@yourserver.com:foo ~/foo

-assuming `git@yourserver.com:foo` is the URL of your project.
-Alternately, if you already have some work in `~/foo`, you can

-    $ cd ~/foo
-    $ git init
-    $ git remote add origin git@yourserver.com:foo
+or use your favorite GUI client.

-Next add this remote into Dropbox:
+Now add your git remote into Dropbox:

     $ cd ~/Dropbox/shared/foo
     $ git remote add origin git@yourserver.com:foo